 Now, imagine working your socks off and it begins to pay off!
 Just as your blog starts to make a little money, your traffic drops because visitors are leaving due to slow load times (possibly worse) from cheap and nasty hosting.

-One of my golden rules is to buy on value, not on price.
+One of my golden rules: buy on value, not on price.
 It’s worth investing in quality products and services when they increase your chances of success.

 For this reason, the only hosting provider I recommend for beginners is SiteGround because in addition to great performance (speed, security and uptime) their customer support is the best in the world.
 This is crucial when you’re ‘doing-it-yourself’.
 It provides total peace of mind that you’re in safe hands on all the technical stuff.